-Since this recipe does take a bit more time, I’m thinking I’ll be making this over and upcoming weekend.
+Since this one of the vegan summer recipes that does take a bit more time, it’s one you might not choose for a weeknight dinner but could be fantastic on the weekends.
 To serve, I’ll also whip up some Jasmine rice and stock up on Trader Joe’s ultra delicious garlic naan.
 (Because curry without naan seems just plain wrong.)

 Personally, I’m always game for experimenting with salads and with farro being a great source of protein – this one is a meal in itself.
-I’m definitely planning on whipping this one up on a Sunday afternoon to pack for lunches through the work week.
+I’m definitely planning on whipping this one up on a Sunday afternoon to enjoy for lunch through the week.

-When browsing Pinterest, this Pinch of Yum recipe for roasted cauliflower bowls instantly caught my eye.
+When browsing Pinterest, this recipe for roasted cauliflower bowls instantly caught my eye.
 While yes, the recipe does include black beans – I can be sure to thoroughly rinse those to limit the amount of salt and can obviously skip salt altogether with everything else.

-Roasted buffalo cauliflower of course is insanely delicious on its own.
-After reading this recipe, I’m kind of surprised I haven’t seen it used in a burrito bowl before.
-Genius!
+Roasted buffalo cauliflower of course is insanely delicious on its own but I’m surprised to say I’ve not included it in a burrito bowl before.
+Sounds like the perfect idea!